Southern bluefin tuna: Special adaptations unique to habitat/lifestyle

 One of the adaptations that allow bluefin tunas to have large migratory patterns is their endothermic nature, whereby they conserve heat in their blood and prevent its loss to the environment.
 They maintain their body temperature above the ambient water temperature in order to improve their locomotor muscle efficiency, especially at high speeds and when pursuing prey below the thermocline region.
 It has been hypothesized that tunas can rapidly alter their whole-body thermal conductivity by at least two orders of magnitude.
 This is done by disengaging the heat exchangers to allow rapid warming as the tuna ascend from cold water into warmer surface waters, and are then reactivated to conserve heat when they return into the depths.
 Through this unique ability, tunas can reach out into otherwise hazardously cold water in order to hunt for food or escape from predators.
 Variations in their muscle temperatures are not necessarily influenced by water temperatures or that of swimming speeds, which indicates the ability of the bluefin tuna to control the level of efficiency of their heat exchange system.
-Relating to the efficiency of oxygen extraction, tuna gill structure maximizes contact between water and the respiratory epithelium, which minimizes anatomical and physiological “dead space” in order to enable more than 50% oxygen-extraction efficiencies.
+Relating to the efficiency of oxygen extraction, tuna gill structure maximizes contact between water and the respiratory epithelium, which minimizes anatomical and physiological "dead space" in order to enable more than 50% oxygen-extraction efficiencies.
 This allows the fish to maintain a high rate of oxygen consumption as it continually swims out to others areas of oceans in search of food and ground for growth and reproduction.

 Commercial fishing

 Southern bluefin tuna are targeted by fishing fleets from a number of nations.
 This occurs on the high seas and within the Exclusive Economic Zones of Australia, New Zealand, Indonesia and South Africa.
-The onset of industrial fishing in the 1950s, in conjunction with ever-improving technologies such as GPS, fishfinders, satellite imagery, etc., and the knowledge of migration routes, has led to the exploitation of southern bluefin tuna across its entire range.
+The onset of industrial fishing in the 1950s, in conjunction with ever-improving technologies, such as GPS, fishfinders, satellite imagery, etc., and the knowledge of migration routes, has led to the overexploitation of southern bluefin tuna across its entire range.
 Improved refrigeration techniques and a demanding global market saw global SBT catch plummet from 80,000 tonnes a year during the 1960s to 40,000 tonnes a year by 1980.
 Australian catch peaked in 1982 at 21,500 tonnes, and the total population of SBT has since declined by about 92 percent.
 There was a pressing obligation to reduce harvesting pressure southern bluefin tuna populations in the mid-1980s.
 The main nations fishing the species adapted their practise to manage their catches, although no official quotas were put in place.